 For two months every fall, Houston gets a taste of the medieval when the Texas Renaissance Festival transforms several acres of land outside the city into a 16th-century village.

-Texas' festival is the largest — and arguably the best — of its kind in the U.S. Thousands of people flock every year to the park, where actors take on the roles of kings and knights, and visitors don costumes and immerse themselves in fantasy.
+Texas' festival is the largest — and arguably the best — of its kind in the United States.
+Thousands of people flock every year to the park, where actors take on the roles of kings and knights, and visitors don costumes and immerse themselves in fantasy.

 With so much to do and so many activities to choose from, it can be a little daunting.
 Here are some tips to help you make the most of your trip.

 The festival takes place on the weekends from October through Thanksgiving weekend, including the Friday after Thanksgiving.
 The gates open at 9 a.m., and it's a good idea to be there when they do.
 The later you arrive, the further away you'll have to park and the bigger the crowds.
 An earlier start time also means you can pace yourself and get in everything you want to before the evening fireworks display.

 If you're a sucker for a good theme, there are several special weekends throughout the season.
 Oktoberfest, for example, happens at the end of September/early October and is a celebration of German life where bratwurst and beers take center stage.
 Halloween weekend features costume competitions and trick-or-treating, and Celtic Christmas weekend — always the last weekend of the season — ushers in the holidays with elves and Christmas decorations.

 For those who love adventure, be sure to come during the Barbarian Invasion weekend when you can compete in obstacle courses and feats of strength, or the Pirate Adventure where treasure hunts rule the day.